Urbaino/StoreSort/readme.md

-Create a grocery list and sort it based on the layout of the selected store
+Create a grocery list and sort it based on the layout of the selected store.

+npm start